-With these improvements to our roads, rails and air brings obvious health and economic benefits, some of which we will look at further into this series.
+These improvements to our roads, rails and air bring obvious health and economic benefits, some of which we will look at further into this series.

 So, we’ve started our series with a high-level look at the remote working revolution that is occurring globally right now.
 We’ve discussed the what, why and how’s with a focussed view on some of the environmental boosts that can be achieved through the practice.